 Best Way to Wash Baby Clothes

-Before getting into how to wash and dry baby clothes or how often, it’s important to talk about Laundry Detergent for Baby Clothes What Should I Know.
-In short, What Does Unscented Truly Mean, dye-free laundry detergents.
+Before getting into how to wash and dry baby clothes or how often, it’s important to talk about baby clothes washing detergent and what the best laundry detergent for baby is.
+In short, it’s best to use fragrance-free, dye-free laundry detergents.
 These detergents, sometimes labeled as “sensitive skin” detergents are more gentle and work great for babies.
 Why?
 Because babies have a much more sensitive skin than those of a teen, adult or the elderly.
 Regular laundry detergent could cause skin allergy or irritation to your baby.
 All the best brands of detergent usually have a “free and clear” iteration that works wonders.
-Or, you could look into Why Natural Laundry Powder that are safe for babies.
-Watch out for softeners and detergents with strong perfumes or bleach!!
+Or, you could look into green detergents with a free & clear formula.

 New clothes?
 Get ready to wash those!
 When you buy new clothes for your baby, it’s best to wash them BEFORE your baby wears them for the first time.
 This will help to remove any toxic substances or dust that may irritate your baby’s skin.
 Remember to remove all tags from clothes, blankets and sheets (and make sure you check for stickers too!)
 The adhesive on those bad boys will melt into some types of materials and leave a permanent crust spot if left on garments that are thrown in the washer/dryer.

 When washing baby clothes, as with any other type of clothes, be sure to read the garments’ care labels when washing something for the first time.
 Children’s sleepwear must be flame-resistant so never use bleach to wash them; bleach reduces the effectiveness of the treatment chemicals and might ruin treated fabrics!